In case of contracting an infectious disease at school

 Reporting suspension of attendance (due to contracting a school-related infectious disease)

-Google Forms“School Infectious Disease Infection Report”Please contact Health Services Office as soon as possible.
+1.Google Forms“School Infectious Disease Infection Report”Please contact Health Services Office immediately according to the instructions.

-[Request for consideration for class absences] Procedure
+[Request for consideration regarding absence from classes] Procedure

-<Contact information regarding class absences>
+<Contact information for inquiries regarding class absences>

-Education and Learning Center (kyogaku@asia-u.ac.jp)
+Teaching Center (kyogaku@asia-u.ac.jp)

 To prevent school infectious diseases